 Syllabus:

-This course is designed to help you understand, integrate, and skillfully apply the principles of assessment.
-You will be taught how to develop assessments that align well you’re your lesson objectives and provide information about what your students have learned.
-Overall, this course will help you to understand the principles of assessments, construct valid assessments of student learning, recognize the strengths and limitations of various assessment types, and learn about the legal and ethical implications in the use of assessment data.
-At the end of this course, you will be able to develop, administer, and score a range of sound formative and summative assessments that will help all your students learn.
+This course is designed to help you understand, integrate, and skillfully apply the principles of assessment for the secondary classroom.
+You will be taught how to develop assessments that align well to your lesson objectives and provide information about what your students have learned in terms of academic knowledge and social skills.
+Overall, this course will help you to understand the principles of assessments, construct valid assessments of student learning, recognize the strengths and limitations of various assessment types, and learn about the legal and ethical implications in the use of assessment data, particularly in the determination of special education eligibility and the monitoring of services and areas for growth identified in IEPs.
+At the end of this course, you will be able to develop, administer, score, and report a range of culturally and linguistically responsive diagnostic, formative, and summative assessments that will help all your students learn.

 Bilingual Authorization Courses